Gelfand-Tsetlin polytopes and random contractions away from the limiting shapes: Steepest descent analysis

 \subsection{The roots, and the local asymptotic behaviour, of the steepest descent functions}

 In this section we examine the roots of the steepest descent functions under the above conditions, and the local asymptotic behaviour of these functions in the neighbourhood of important roots.
 We begin with the roots of $f_{(\chi,\eta)}$.
 Note, it is now natural to index $f_{(\chi,\eta)}'$ with $(t,s) \in \angle$ instead of with $(\chi,\eta) \in \OO$.
-Equation (\ref{eqf'0}) thus gives,
+Equations (\ref{eqf'0}, \ref{eqf'}) thus give,